-To overcome this, we propose a unified framework that jointly learns novel view and pose synthesis, sharing parameters across tasks to enable cross-task generalization.
-While we still use studio multi-view datasets for novel view synthesis, we incorporate both multi-view and in-the-wild videos for novel pose synthesis.
-Since the same model parameters are used for both tasks, the generalization gained from pose synthesis naturally transfers to novel view synthesis as well.
-This approach significantly enhances the model’s ability to handle real-world data and improves overall synthesis quality as can be seen in Figure \ref{fig:teaser}.
-Additionally, in order to employ this unified framework effectively, we introduce a mode switcher that differentiates between novel view and pose synthesis.
-This switcher disentangles the tasks, allowing the network to focus on view consistency when synthesizing novel views and realistic deformations when generating novel poses.
+Our method, Generative Avatar Synthesis (GAS) is a unified framework that jointly learns both novel view and pose synthesis by sharing parameters across tasks.
+While studio-captured multi-view datasets are used for view synthesis, we augment training with both multi-view and in-the-wild videos for pose synthesis.
+This parameter sharing allows improvements from pose generalization to transfer naturally to view synthesis, significantly enhancing performance on real-world data (see Figure \ref{fig:teaser}).
+To enable this joint learning effectively, we incorporate a mode switcher that distinguishes between the two tasks.
+This design allows the network to prioritize view consistency for novel view synthesis and realistic deformation for novel pose generation.

-In summary, our main contributions are: \begin{itemize} \item A unified framework for novel view and pose synthesis of avatars, which enables shared model parameters across both tasks with real human data (e.g., internet videos) at scale for training, leading to broad generalizability. \item A dense appearance cue as synthesis guidance, ensuring consistent appearance preservation. \item A switcher integrated into the video diffusion model to enable disentangled modeling of static novel views and dynamic pose animation. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item A unified framework for novel view and pose synthesis of avatars, which enables shared model parameters across both tasks with real human data (e.g., internet videos) at scale for training, leading to broad generalizability. \item A dense appearance cue derived from generalizable NeRF renderings as diffusion guidance, ensuring consistent appearance preservation over novel views and poses. \end{itemize}